 Brain cancer is one of the worst cancers to get.
 We all know the horrific statistics that have not changed in over 30 years.
 We were ‘lucky’ and got a ‘good kind’ of brain tumour, but it is still extremely hard for the patient and the family.
 Those few that survive can have cognitive issues that are difficult to treat and overcome, and personalities and relationships change forever.
 The road to wellness is a long one, and we try hard not to worry when or if it might come back.

-Di Bowles, Ross Bowles and Max Bowles at the start of the 2019 Bike Ride For Brain Cancer
+Ross with his wife Di and son Max at the start of the 2019 Bike Ride For Brain Cancer

 Our story started on June 30, 2013 when Ross went out for a bike ride and had a seizure.
 He was cycling with a friend who was able to get him back home, but we didn’t know what was happening and called the ambulance.
 At first, the doctors thought it was a stroke, but we found out later that night, something was showing on his CT scan that they would need to investigate further.
 The next day we were told it was a brain tumour, and we transferred over to another hospital to see the neurosurgeon.